 Further information on mortgages in Spain is available from the Spanish Mortgage Association.
 A mortgage is a loan from a bank or building society for the purpose of purchasing a property.
 You are required to pay back the loan with interest over an agreed period of time (the mortgage term).
 The loan is secured against the property so if you are unable to repay it your lender can sell the property in order to recoup its money.

 Mortgages in Tenerife

 At the moment interest rates are very low so some would consider a fixed rate option.
+Euribor (12 month) is the interest rate most commonly used to calculate mortgage payments in Spain.
+It is used for both variable and fixed rate mortgages in Spain.
 There is another option that does not exist in England.
 This mortgage carries a variable interest rate but you fix the amount you want to pay each month and while this does not change with interest rates what does change is the period of time for repayment.
 This way you could initially state a ten year period and if the interest rate is lower when you took the mortgage out your mortgage could be paid within seven or eight years.
 Of course if the rate is not favourable the reverse could happen.
 Whatever type of mortgage you choose it is very important to get good, legal advice.
 This is a long term financial commitment and as with all financial matters it is better to be safe and sure now rather than sorry later.

 Spanish Mortgage Procedure

 Every lender requests slightly different documents from applicants, but the following is a generic list which forms the basis of most banks’ requirements.
 As the first stage of the mortgage procedure, we will ask you to send us these documents for initial assessment (copies are usually sufficient).

 - Last 3 months pay slips (or equivalent)

 - Last 3 months bank statements showing regular income

 - Last P60/ tax return